This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

 • Perfect for meal prep: If you’re looking for something easy to meal prep, then this recipe is for you.
-This recipe creates leftovers so you will definitely have some food to last you throughout the week.
+This recipe creates leftovers so you will have some food to last you throughout the week.

 Close view of chicken, spinach, and pasta with wooden spoon